If I visit Student Mental Health and Counseling Services, will my parents, friends, or teachers find out?

 If a job application asks if I’ve ever been diagnosed with a psychiatric disorder, do I have to answer “yes”?

-If I apply for a job that requires a security clearance, will the fact that I have been seen at the Mental Health and Counseling Service have an impact on my clearance?
+If I apply for a job that requires a security clearance, will the fact that I have been seen at the Student Mental Health and Counseling Services have an impact on my clearance?